Seagate/cortx-experiments/Pacemaker/pcs_cluster_36_nodes_feasibility/scale-cluster-upto-36-nodes.md

 - standby/unstandby: Move 3 nodes to standby/unstandby at a time once those are done with no active resources then move to the next 3 nodes.

 - cluster-ipc-limit
-  - Default value of the cluster-ipc-limit is 500 and recommanded is nodes * resources
+  - Default value of the cluster-ipc-limit is 500 and recommanded is the number of resources in the cluster multiplied by the number of nodes.
   - We tried cluster-ipc-limit 10000 when cluster has 36 nodes and 600 resources

 ```